Regional Water Authority has developed an Integrated Regional Water Management Plan (IRWMP) and

 How Can I Participate?

-Although an IRWMP was completed in June 2006, it is always considered
+Although an initial IRWMP was completed in June 2006, it is always considered

 in the plan.
 To be added to the notification list for future forums, contact